 Each school shall send to parents a school report card containing information about school performance as outlined in KRS 158.6453 and 703 KAR 5:140, and information on electronic access to a summary of the results for the District shall be published in the newspaper with the largest circulation in the county.

+Summative Assessment Results

+The School shall prominently display, in not less than 16-point type, on the School’s internet landing page, the School’s percentage of students scoring the following:

+Proficient and Distinguished in Reading; and

+Proficient and Distinguished in Mathematics.

+The information above will also be displayed at the top of each page of the School’s website in a banner format.

+The School shall display on the internet landing page a web link to the detailed results of the School’s performance on the most recent Summative Assessment.

 Board Review